Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \subsection{Local distortion matrices}

 \la{We have shown that virtual sources which} belong to the same isoplanatic patch should give rise to strongly correlated distorted wave-fronts\la{,} \la{even if the reflectivity of the medium is random} [see Figs. \ref{fig:matrix_D}\wi{(e,f)}].
 To correct for multiple isoplanatic patches in the field-of-view, recent works~\cite{lambert2020distortion, Badon2019} show that the distortion matrix can be analyzed \alex{over the whole field-of-view}.
-Its \alex{effective} rank is then equal to the number of isoplanatic patches \alex{contained in this field-of-view}, while its \alex{singular} vectors yield the corresponding aberration phase laws.
+Its \alex{effective} rank is then equal to the number of isoplanatic modes \alex{contained in this field-of-view}, while its \alex{singular} vectors yield the corresponding aberration phase laws.
 The \alex{proof}-of-concept of this fundamental result \la{was first} demonstrated in optics for specular reflectors \cite{Badon2019}, then in ultrasound speckle for multi-layered media~\cite{lambert2020distortion} \wi{and lately in seismic imaging for sparse media~\cite{Touma2020}.}

 \la{Here, we investigate the case of ultrasound \textit{in vivo} imaging, in which} fluctuations of the speed-of-sound occur both in the lateral and axial directions. \la{This means that the spatial distribution of aberration effects can become more complex.
-In Fig.~\ref{fig:Full_results}\al{(e)}, strong fluctuations of the $F$-map} illustrate the complexity of the speed-of-sound distribution in the human calf. \la{Such complexity implies that} any point in the medium will be associated with \la{its own} distinct aberration phase law. \la{To construct an image in these conditions, the transmission matrix connecting the correction and focused bases should therefore be constructed to include all of these phase laws -- an extremely difficult task.
+In Fig.~\ref{fig:Full_results}\al{(e)}, strong fluctuations of the $F$-map} illustrate the relatively small size of isoplanatic patches that can only be induced by a complex distribution of the speed-of-sound in the medium. \la{Such complexity implies that} any point in the medium will be associated with \la{its own} distinct aberration phase law. \la{To construct an image in these conditions, the transmission matrix connecting the correction and focused bases should therefore be constructed to include all of these phase laws -- an extremely difficult task.
 Here, this problem will be tackled using an analysis of a \textit{local} distortion matrix.} The idea is to take advantage of the local \al{isoplanicity} of the aberration phase law around each focusing point.